antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 }
 ```

-Here is an example invocation `make-trie-basket`:
+Here is an example invocation of `make-trie-basket`:

 ```perl6
 my $rb = %split2<training>.pick;